SaailN/Multimodal_robotics/Research/architectures/docs.md

 - 551 skills that span seven skill families and 17 objects, which include picking, placing and rearranging objects, opening and closing drawers, navigating to various locations, and placing objects in a specific configurations

+**Results**
+- Planning success rate of 84% and execution success rate of 74%

+**Shortcomings**
+- Biases of LLM
+- fixed set of skills
+- open loop control